The IAN Genetics Project: Using the Web to Overcome the Lack of Genetic Samples in Autism Research

 - Families who provided blood samples for their children in an earlier phase of IAN Genetics can now do so for parents, too!

-- Families who participated in the Simons Simplex Collection (SSC) project should not also participate in this project as their DNA samples are already available to autism researchers.
+- Families who participated in the Simons Simplex Collection (SSC) project should not participate in this project as their DNA samples are already available to autism researchers.